Creating and Running a FacturaScripts Project with ServBay

 - Inventory control

-- Customer and supplier management
+- Customer and vendor management

 - Project management

-Benefits of Running FacturaScripts with ServBay
+Advantages of Running FacturaScripts with ServBay

 facturascripts.servbay.demo

-- Download the FacturaScripts source code.
+- Download FacturaScripts source code.

-- Check and enable the required PHP extensions.
+- Check and enable required PHP extensions.

 Prerequisites

-Before getting started, make sure you have:
+Before you get started, make sure you meet the following requirements:

 Download FacturaScripts: